TheDepe/VAREN/README.md

 ## TO DOS:
 - [ ] Extend/ the Vertex Selector for each model.
 Currently missing are the Hooves.
-- [x] Remove Chumpy dependency (not only needed for reading the current file formats)
+- [x] Remove Chumpy dependency (original optimisation was done with Chumpy)
 - [x] Add more documentation

 ## Table of Contents